Can I Continue to Go to School During Rehab?

 Even when a person realizes and admits, to themselves and those close to them, that they have a problem with drugs or alcohol, they still often balk at getting treatment due to the time commitment.
 This includes wondering if you can go to school while in rehab or not.
 One of the products of the number of people in the United States that struggle with substance use disorders is that there are readily available treatment options in almost every corner of the country.
 What this means is that regardless of your circumstances, there are choices for you to consider as drug and alcohol rehab are not one size fits all endeavors.

 The quick answer to, “Can you go to rehab while in school,” is yes.
-There are many programs across the country, including at our WhiteSands treatment centers, that allow for the flexibility for people to continue their lives and their responsibilities while taking part in drug rehab or alcohol rehab.
+There are many programs across the country, including at our WhiteSands treatment centers, that allow for the flexibility for people to continue their lives and their responsibilities while taking part in our alcohol rehab or drug rehab near Tampa.
 No one ever plans on making substance abuse treatment a major part of their lives, but many realize at one point or another that it will be necessary for them to get their lives back on track.
 Continuing to go to school while addressing an issue with drugs or alcohol can actually be a motivating factor to put in the effort to get clean and sober and successfully enter addiction recovery.

 There are many flexible treatment options within the main levels of care for drug and alcohol abuse and addiction treatment.
 The types of treatments employed regarding drug detox and alcohol detox, residential inpatient treatment, and outpatient rehab vary depending on the individual patient’s needs.
 One aspect that is considered is the patient’s availability to receive treatment.
 If a person is not comfortable in their environment, this will often lead to them quitting formal behavioral therapy and counseling, which can have very negative results.
 The best course of action is for substance abusers and drug addicts to review all options with our highly trained staff to decide on a continuum of care that works best for them in the short and long run.